Nutrition

 Lentils: The Plant-Based Powerhouse

-1 cup of cooked lentils provides 230 calories and 18 grams of protein, as well as it is an excellent source of folate, iron, potassium, phosphorus, fiber, and a good source of magnesium.
+1 cup of cooked lentils provides 230 calories and 18 grams, as well as it is an excellent source of folate, iron, potassium, phosphorus, fiber, and a good source of magnesium.

 The fix is simple.
 Pair them with grains across your day: